-Finally, glacier geometry is adjusted both in the case of melt out or growth of the ice reservoir on different elevation levels in reducing or respectively increasing glacier area

-- 5 (Fig. 4c).
-Since snow that accumulates at the higher elevation levels is transformed to ice as explained above, it does not accumulate endlessly.
-Additionally, the model chain is applied under future climate conditions which are characterized in this region according to the climate model outputs by increasing temperatures and only slight changes in the amount of precipitation, so that glacier retreat goes along with a reduction of the - ice flow.
+Finally, glacier geometry is adjusted both in the case of melt out or growth of the ice reservoir on different elevation levels in reducing or respectively increasing glacier area (Fig. 4c).
+In the first case, the ice on an elevation level melts away and then the glacier area is reduced by the area of the elevation level (Fig. 4c, left to right).
+In the second case, snow accumulates and ice is build on an ice-free elevation level and then the glacier area is increased by the area of the elevation level (Fig. 4c, right to left).
+Since snow that accumulates at the higher elevation levels is transformed to ice as explained above and sublimation, evaporation and melt are taken into account, it does not accumulate endlessly, although the loss of ice thickness there is underestimated because of the missing consideration of subsidence caused by ice flow.
+Released melt water is aggregated for each raster cell and then redirected to the stream flow from all cells by PROMET's routing component as described in Mauser and Bach (2009).
+Additionally, the model chain is applied under future climate conditions, which are characterized in this region according to the climate model outputs by increasing temperatures and only slight changes in the amount of precipitation, so that glacier retreat goes along with a reduction of the ice flow.
 Although an ice flow model is not explicitly implemented, the approximation of glacier geometry changes is considered in a first step.
 Moreover, the complexity of the relevant processes requires detailed information about the glacier's geometry and cannot be simulated in a simple approach on the catchment scale.
-This is the reason why glacier changes are crudely considered in long-term studies (e.g. Rees and Collins, 2006).
+This is the reason why glacier changes are crudely considered in long-term studies (e.g., Rees and Collins, 2006).